Padmashree College

 Common Mistakes to Avoid While Speaking in Public

 1. Reading from Notes: Reading from notes can make you appear unprepared and disconnected from your audience.
-It's important to practice your speech enough so that you can deliver it without relying on notes.
+It's important to practice your speech enough to deliver it without relying on notes.
 Use cue cards if necessary, but avoid reading from a full script.

-2. Lack of Eye Contact: Eye contact is an important part of engaging with your audience.
+2. Lack of Eye Contact: Eye contact is essential to engaging with your audience.
 Avoid staring at one spot or looking down at your notes too much.
 Make eye contact with different members of your audience to keep them engaged.

 3. Rushing Through the Speech: Speaking too quickly can make it difficult for your audience to follow along and absorb the information.
 Take your time and pause between points to give your audience time to process what you're saying.